Complemented MacNeille completions and algebras of fractions: Bimonoids

 \begin{definition}[Brouwerian algebras and Heyting algebras] A \emph{Brouwerian algebra} $\langle A, \vee, \wedge, 1, \rightarrow \rangle$ is a distributive lattice $\langle A, \vee, \wedge \rangle$ with a top element $1$ such that the binary operation $x \rightarrow y$ satisfies the equivalence

 A~\emph{pointed Brouwerian algebra} is one equipped with a constant~$0$.
 A \emph{Heyting algebra} is a pointed Brouwerian algebra where $0$ is the smallest element. \end{definition}

 Equivalently, Brouwerian (Heyting) algebras are precisely (bounded) idempotent integral residuated lattices.
-Heyting algebras and (pointed) Brouwerian algebras are varieties.
-In fact the variety of Brouwerian algebras may be identified with the subvariety of pointed Brouwerian algebras such that $0 = 1$.
+Heyting algebras and (pointed) Brouwerian algebras are varieties, and the variety of Brouwerian algebras may be identified with the subvariety of pointed Brouwerian algebras such that $0 = 1$.
+Pointed Brouwerian algebras are also called Johansson algebras or $j$-algebras~\cite{odintsov08}.

 \begin{proposition}[Pointed Brouwerian algebras as bimonoids] The variety of pointed Brouwerian algebras and the variety of multiplicatively integral idem\-potent com\-mutative residuated $\ell$-bimonoids are term equivalent via the correspondence